71st (South African) Siege Battery, Royal Garrison Artillery: Somme

-The First day on the Somme had been a disaster for VIII Corps, and no further attacks were made on that part of the front until later in the year.Miles, 1916, Vol II, pp. 3–4, 8–9.
+The First day on the Somme had been a disaster for VIII Corps, and no further attacks were made on that part of the front until later in the year.
 Accordingly, 71st (SA) Siege Bty moved south to Becordel on 5 July and joined 36th (Australian) HAG near Fricourt and Mametz, which had been captured by XV Corps on 1–2 July.
 From Becordel the battery fired in support of the further operations to capture Mametz Wood, Ovillers and Contalmaison.
 Major Harrison carried out several reconnaissances of Pozières when it was in No man's land, and was awarded the Distinguished Service Order (DSO); he was also evacuated for a time with gas poisoning.
 The Battle of Pozières was fought by II Corps under Reserve Army, then on 10 September 71st (SA) Siege Bty together with several Australian batteries transferred to the command of 59th HAG under Canadian Corps.
-However, the battery remained at Becordel, firing during the Battle of Flers–Courcelette on 15 September, when the Canadians captured the sugar factory and gained a foothold in Courcelette, which was cleared over the next two days.Anon, Seventy-First, pp. 47–50.Becke, Pt 4, pp. 137–43.Farndale, pp. 150–2.Nicholson, pp. 169–71.
+However, the battery remained at Becordel, firing during the Battle of Flers–Courcelette on 15 September, when the Canadians captured the sugar factory and gained a foothold in Courcelette, which was cleared over the next two days.

 On 20 September the battery moved forward to Bazentin, where the range to the enemy was shorter, but where mud was a serious problem.
 The battery's primary targets during the autumn were Courcelette and Regina Trenches and the Zollern Redoubt, which the Canadians attacked on 26 September (part of the Battle of Thiepval Ridge).
 During October (the Battle of the Ancre Heights) II Corps and the Canadians were held up at Regina Trench.
 One particular German bombing post proved a problem.
 The infantry were withdrawn to communication and support trenches while 71st (SA) Siege Bty's FOO, Capt A.E.
 Rann, and his signallers set up their observation post (OP) in the trench just 50 yd from the target.
 From this dangerous position, over two days, he brought down accurate fire from the battery to render the German post untenable; Rann was awarded the Military Cross (MC).
 The Canadians completed the Capture of Regina Trench on 10 November.
 The Battle of the Ancre on 13–18 November was the final phase of that year's Somme Offensive.
-On 22 December 71st (SA) Siege Bty was pulled out to Beauval for rest and Maj Harrison, still suffering from the effects of gas, was evacuated to England leaving Capt Rann in command.Farndale, p.
-154–6.Nicholson, pp. 190–2.
+On 22 December 71st (SA) Siege Bty was pulled out to Beauval for rest and Maj Harrison, still suffering from the effects of gas, was evacuated to England leaving Capt Rann in command.